 Famous for its interactive exhibits, the New Orleans WWII Museum decided to take things one-step further and offer a 4-D experience in which chairs vibrate and shake, fog and lights bring the on-screen experience to life in something akin to a history-laden Universal Studios ride.
 In-line with its on-going efforts to bridge the gap between entertainment and education, the WWII Museum offers its guests a chance to visit the Stage Door Canteen; a restaurant which serves a delicious brunch (New Orleans-style, of course), and the meal is followed by a 17-piece Victory Big Band which plays covers of some of New Orleans great Jazz music classics.
 This is a family favorite to be sure.

-This expansive and engaging modern museum is free to active-duty military personnel and $18 to the general public.
+This expansive and engaging modern museum is free for military personnel in uniform and for World War II veterans.
+General public admission costs $23.
 There is $7 parking on-site, but often times street parking is available.
 If you’re looking for something educational to do while in New Orleans and are tired of the usual types of activities, head on down to the WWII Museum and catch something a bit different but very educational and always engaging.